 • How can you symbolically describe the relationship between centilitres and millilitres?
 (1 cL = 10 mL)

 Prompt students to demonstrate their understanding of unit relationships by applying the same type of reasoning to another situation.
-For example.
 For example, point out that the decilitre is a unit 10 times larger than the centilitre, then ask students:

 • How many decilitres of water do you think are in the graduated cylinder?
 Why?
 (We know that there are 100 cL of water in the graduated cylinder.
 Since the decilitre is 10 times larger than the centilitre, the number of decilitres of water in the graduated cylinder must be 10 times smaller than 100.
 There must therefore be 10 dL of water in the graduated cylinder.)

 As students explore such learning experiences, teachers should encourage them to apply their understanding of the relationships among the units.
-For example, with the understanding that a millimetre is one thousandths of a m or 1 mm = 0.001 m), ask students to make a conjecture about how many litres are in a millilitre.
+For example, with the understanding that a millimetre is one thousandths of a m or 1 mm = 0.001 m, ask students to make a conjecture about how many litres are in a millilitre.
 Then support them in formulating a generalization.
 For example, the prefix milli- placed in front of a unit designates a measurement equivalent to one thousandth of that unit, such as (1 mg = 0.001 g).

 Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Mesure, p.
 64-66.